 5. Cirencester Amphitheatre

 Auxiliary amphitheatres were formed from earthworks, suggesting that they were most likely constructed for single events.
 These were significantly smaller in size but generally took the same oval shape and used entrances at either end of the longer axes.
-Whilst not built from stone, they may have had timber palisade arena walls.
+Whilst not built from stone, there was some dry stone masonry used to support the seating and they may have had timber palisade arena walls.

 6. Silchester Amphitheatre, Hampshire